Now booking · 2026 Start with a free Discovery Call: 60 minutes on where your operations or programs break down. No pitch. See the menu →

 Why switchback?

-So we build the way a practitioner builds — narrow, opinionated, and ready to run on Monday.
+So we work the way a practitioner builds: narrow, opinionated, and ready to act on Monday.
 The path bends where the ground demands it.
 The summit doesn't move.

 What you can expect

 Plain English.
 No "transformative" language.
-No platform demos.
-The brief reads like a memo you'd send your own GC.
+No vendor demos.
+The report reads like a memo you'd send your own board.

 Working software, not slides.
-Every project ends with something you can open and run.
+When a Diagnostic leads to a build, it ends with something you can open and run.
 The deck is what we use to explain it, not sell it.

 Quiet operations.
 We don't post about our clients.
-The Issue Desk preview below uses representative signals, not anyone's actual desk.
+The working-software preview below uses representative signals, not anyone's actual desk.

 Exit options at every step.
-Discovery Brief stands on its own.
-Project stands on its own.
-You don't have to commit to the whole climb to take the first switchback.
+The Discovery Call stands on its own.
+The Diagnostic stands on its own.
+You don't have to commit to a build to learn what's broken.

 One week's noise, sorted by who decides.